The Early Bird Productivity Value

 Many people find they already know their best hours exist — they just never attach a number to them.
 That is where things get interesting.
 When you see even a rough estimate of what those hours are worth annually, the conversation shifts from abstract to tangible.
 It can help to think of peak focus time less like a personality quirk and more like a finite resource with real economic value.
 One approach is to track which tasks you complete in the morning versus the afternoon for a week, then notice the quality difference.
 The gap is often larger than expected.

-A Few Things Worth Considering
+A Few Things worth noting

 This tool produces an illustration, not a precise forecast.
 Productivity boosts vary considerably between individuals, roles, and industries.
 Figures also assume your peak hours are genuinely redirected to high-value work — which is worth examining honestly.
 Meetings, emails, and low-priority tasks have a habit of filling whatever time is made available.
 The estimate is most useful as a prompt for reflection rather than a definitive calculation.